NREL/opet-hardware/README.md

 - **OPET - CPL Component Placement List** Contains the positions and orientations of components.
 Will be required for PCB assembly.
 - **OPET - PCB Manufacturing Notes** Includes notes about copper weight, board specifications and other notes that a manufacturer will need.

+# Disclaimer

+DISCLAIMER: NREL/ALLIANCE FOR SUSTAINABLE ENERGY, LLC/DOE DISCLAIM ALL WARRANTIES, EXPRESS OR IMPLIED, INCLUDING THE WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE, AND MAKES NO WARRANTY AS TO THE ACCURACY, COMPLETENESS, OR USEFULNESS OF ANY INFORMATION PROVIDED HEREIN.
+USE OF THIS PACKAGE IS AT THE USER’S OWN RISK.